artiimor/state_machine/README.md

 # State Machine

 Lab Task for Automatas y Lenguajes at UAM.
 Replicates the behaviour of a state machine, determinist and non determinist.
-Does not support lambda transitions (yet).
+Does not support lambda transitions.

 ## Built with